 Take a benzodiazepine and “the first night, you’ll get a better night’s sleep,” one doctor told The New York Times in a February 2015 article.

 That same article quoted medical experts who say older users prefer medication over therapy to treat the underlying symptoms associated with benzodiazepine use.
 People who misuse benzodiazepines to manage their anxiety, seizures, panic, or muscle disorders, run the risk of developing an addiction.

 The road toward addiction begins when users develop a tolerance, meaning they take more medication than what is prescribed in the hopes of experiencing the same effect from a previous dose.
 That tolerance grows into dependence when a user can only feel normal on the medication.
 They experience effects that include the following:

 That quickly morphs into an addiction when users begin to exhibit compulsive behaviors around obtaining and taking benzos.
 They can exhibit the following behaviors when they are addicted:

 What’s more, excessive benzodiazepine use can cause daytime drowsiness which can make users prone to falls and accidents.

 The dangers that benzodiazepines present make it necessary for users to find a balance between taking medication and participating in evidence-based therapy (EBT) to treat their underlying conditions.

-The two goals of EBT are “increased quality of treatment, as well as increased accountability,” in order that patients only pay for and participate in treatments that have been proven effective, states the Positive Psychology Program.
+The two goals of EBT are “increased quality of treatment, as well as increased accountability,” in order that patients only invest in and participate in treatments that have been proven effective, states the Positive Psychology Program.